nodename/hello-cljs-svg-raphael/README.md

        :externs ["resources/jslib/raphael-externs.js"]})

-Note that the externs file specifies the variable names that are not to be munged by the Google Closure minification invoked by advanced optimization.
+Note that the externs file specifies the variable names that are not to be munged by the Google Closure minification invoked by ClojureScript optimization.
 It gives them default definitions (not the real ones!).

 View: open resources/public/hello.html in a browser.